danish-gulzar/user-management-app/README.md

 > **JWT Token:** JWT is generated on login but route-level authentication currently uses a server-side `currentUser` variable.
 This is a known limitation documented for future improvement.
 API key authentication has been applied to sensitive admin endpoints as a compensating control.

 > **HTTPS:** HSTS header is configured and active.
 Full HTTPS enforcement requires an SSL certificate which is outside the scope of the local development environment used in this internship.

-> **Fail2Ban Scope:** Fail2Ban is deployed on the Kali Linux VM where the Node.js app is running during security testing.
-In a production deployment, it would be installed on the application server itself.

 ---